radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Increasing the length of the shared secret has a larger impact on the cost of cracking.
 For secrets ten characters long, one GPU can search a 64-character space in about six months, and a 93 character space would take approximately 24 years.

 This brute-force attack is also trivially parallelizable.
 Nation-states have sufficient resources to deploy hundreds to thousands of systems dedicated to these attacks.
-That realization means that a "time to crack" of 24 years is simply expensive, but is not particularly difficult.
+That realization means that a "time to crack" of 24 years is simply expensive, but does not take much "wall clock" time.
 A thousand commodity CPUs are enough to reduce the crack time from 24 years to a little over a week.

 Whether the above numbers are precise, or only approximate is immaterial.
 These attacks will only get better over time.
 The cost to crack shared secrets will only go down over time.